High Wycombe town centre masterplan

 During the next construction phases in the town centre, we are encouraging people to plan their journeys in advance as the works take place.
 Please consider using alternative modes of transport, car parks and on-street parking in and around the town centre.
-For example:

 - Those travelling from the north are advised to use the Dovecot / Sainsbury's car park and access the Eden Centre via Oxford Road

 - Those travelling from the west are advised to use car parks at Dovecot /Sainsbury’s, East Richardson Street and West End Road, as well as the Eden Centre via Oxford Road.

 - Those travelling from the east are advised to use Eden Centre via the Flyover, Easton Street and Railway Place car parks.